geeksLabTech/kade-drive/README.md

 - Run `poetry run server` in one pc or several pc in a local network
 - Run `poetry run cli` in any pc of the network and start playing with the system

+### Usage with docker

+- Build the image with `make docker`
+- Run `make shell` to start the Docker container with an interactive Bash shell
+- Now you can run `poetry run server` to start a server or `poetry run cli`

 ## Installation

 ```console